Multi-institutional portal project in Tunisia

 You can read the Bill here.

-We have International Reporting Portals in almost 50 countries around the world.
+We have International Reporting Portals in 50 countries around the world.
 A portal is a simple, customised webpage where people can anonymously report images or videos of child sexual abuse.
 The reports are sent directly to our analysts in the UK for assessment and removal.

 We work closely in partnership with local Governments, law enforcement agencies, NGOs and the internet and telecommunications industry to establish and run these portals.